 Infertility health insurance coverage is extremely rare and very difficult to find.
 Most medical plans choose not to cover infertility for a simple reason: the cost of providing such a benefit may far exceed the premium most policy holders are willing to pay.

-Infertility insurance must pay for the cost of the Artificial Reproductive Technique (ART), medical treatment of the resulting conception, extra monitoring of high-risk pregnancy, and NICU confinement of premature infants connected with high order multiple birth.
-Fifteen states mandate that medical plans cover infertility, but loopholes abound.
-Couples trying to conceive should:
+Infertility health insurance must pay for the cost of the Artificial Reproductive Technique (ART), medical treatment of the resulting conception, extra monitoring of high-risk pregnancy, and NICU confinement of premature infants connected with high order multiple birth.
+As a result most carriers resist covering infertility treatments – doing so makes poor business sense.

 Supplemental Health Insurance for Infertility

 Supplemental health insurance for infertility allows you to bet that your efforts will work.
 Purchase the additional policies while you are still trying to conceive.
 Benefits are paid when you deliver your baby.
 Your benefit for normal delivery may greatly exceed the premium you pay.
 Use the surplus to offset some of your costs.

 Couples who are trying to conceive often finance infertility treatments to get pregnant, and then experience a high risk pregnancy, and then pre-term delivery associated with high order multiple births, followed by an unpaid maternity leave.
 Supplemental health insurance protects your family finances by replacing income, and filling holes in hospital plans.